joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/17/world/middleeast/houthis-saudi-strike.html

 **Live Updates: Prosecutors Call First Witnesses in Tupac Shakur Murder Trial**\
-`A responding officer and a woman who had been in a nearby car testified to the events following the drive-by shooting of Tupac Shakur in 1996.`\
+`A responding officer and a woman who had been in a nearby car testified to the events following the drive-by shooting of Tupac Shakur in 1996.
+Duane Keith Davis is now on trial, accused of supplying the murder weapon.`\
 https://www.nytimes.com/live/2026/08/17/arts/tupac-murder-trial-duane-davis

 **Hayden Panettiere, Known for ‘Nashville’ and ‘Heroes,’ Dies at 36**\